Lead nurturing is a common concept nowadays, especially in the B2B Market where you have the concept of the sales cycle.

 Needless to mention your CRM needs to have custom lead activity tracking & scoring functionalities.

 |60+||Sales Ready Lead||Convert|

-Not all lead would follow the above pattern though.
+Not all leads would follow the above pattern though.
 Some may not be ready to covert yet, send those back to nurturing stage till they are ready.
-Lead nurturing campaigns needs to be regularly monitored and optimised, just like any other marketing campaigns.
+Lead nurturing campaigns need to be regularly monitored and optimized, just like any other marketing campaign.